 One of the wonderful things about professional massage is that it offers healthy touch which we so badly need as humans.
 I think the study demonstrates that not only is touch important, but so are supportive relationships.
 When we are too busy to touch or hold someone, we then suffer in silence.

-So, how can you implement this research study into your own life?
+So, how can you implement this research study in your own life?
 Do you see the benefit?
 Does it just seem hokey to hug and do hand-holding with your partners, spouses, and people you may or may not know?
 Leave a comment below on your thoughts on this subject.

 For the study, check out Warm Partner Contact Is Related To Lower Cardiovascular Reactivity.